DIY 2×4 Shelving Unit

 It’s not just me that has the organizing bug this month, so do my Power Tool Challenge Team gals.
 You’ll find links to organizing projects that my friends created at the end of this post.
 I can’t wait to see what my friends made for this month’s organizing theme!

-The picture shows one shelving unit but I actually built two because I knew that one wasn’t enough for the amount of treasures that I needed to store.
+The picture shows one of the DIY 2×4 shelves that I built.
+I actually built two because I knew that one wasn’t enough for the number of treasures that I needed to store.

-Let me show you how easy it is to make a DIY 2×4 Shelving Unit.
+Let me show you how easy it is to make these 2×4 Shelves.

 1. The Plans